hafeezsohaib/fbLogin/README.md

   Activity implement SocialLogin.FBListner

-  in your Activity or fragment you have to override the callback method of above interface  in facebookUserInfo hvae all info about user name email bday etc.
+  in your Activity or fragment you have to override the callback method of above interface  in facebookUserInfo have all info about user name email bday etc.

   @Override
     public void callBackFaceBook(FaceBookUserInfo faceBookUserInfo) {